 Body - The body should be short and well rounded.
 The back should be a roach back, with a slight fall close behind the shoulders.
 It should be strong and short, broad at the shoulders and narrowing at the loins.
 The chest, broad, deep and full, well ribbed with the belly tucked up.

 Hindquarters - The hind legs should be strong and muscular, longer than the forelegs, so as to elevate the loins above the shoulders.
 Hocks well let down.
 The feet should be moderate in size, compact and firmly set.
-Toes compact, well split up, with high knuckles and short stubby nails; hind feet slighdy longer than forefeet.
+Toes compact, well split up, with high knuckles and short stubby nails; hind feet slightly longer than forefeet.

 Tail - The tail should be either straight or screwed (but not curly) , short, hung V low, thick root and fine tip; carried low in repose.